cultofmetatron/peterdecroos-blog/source/_posts/2013-07-16-lexically-scope-like-a-boss.markdown

 {% endcodeblock%}

 As you can see, we have three nodes and there are variables that are available at each node.
-If you try to access a variable.
-The interpreter will look up the nodes until it finds an entry that matches.
+If you try to access a variable, the interpreter will look up the nodes until it finds an entry that matches.

 Lets go deeper.
 How about we not even bother with immediatly invoking the function.
 How would that work?

 The simple answer is that it changes nothing.
 The scope chain rules are consistent.
-The only difference is that we now have two ways variables can enter the scope created in this inner function and we delay the instantiation of the scopes till later.
+The only difference is that we now have two ways variables can enter the scope.

+  1. through the scope tree, variables in parent scopes are available.
+  2. when variables are injected in via the function arguments which can be pulled from some other scope where we invoke the function.

+We delay the instantiation of the scopes until they are invoked later in the program.

 {% codeblock lang:javascript %}
   //scope A